msalemor/mcp-vscode-tutorial/README.md

-# MCP Servers - VSCode Tutorial
+# Tutorial: Running two MCP Servers in Visual Studio Code

 A tutorial to build a Go and deploy and MCP server and, deploy a Node one and use Visual Studio Code as an MCP client.